squbs-org/chill/README.md

 ### Chill Config

-Hadoop, Storm, and Akka all use a configuration that is basically equivalent to a `Map[String, String]`.
-The `org.squbs.chill.config` package makes it easy to build up `KryoInstantiator` instances given a Config instance, which is an abstract class acting as a thin wrapper over whatever configuration data the system, such as Hadoop, Storm or Akka, might give.
+Hadoop, Storm, and Pekko all use a configuration that is basically equivalent to a `Map[String, String]`.
+The `org.squbs.chill.config` package makes it easy to build up `KryoInstantiator` instances given a Config instance, which is an abstract class acting as a thin wrapper over whatever configuration data the system, such as Hadoop, Storm or Pekko, might give.

 To configure a KryoInstantiator use `ConfiguredInstantiator` with either reflection, which takes a class name and instantiates that KryoInstantiator, or an instance of KryoInstantiator